jupyterlab/jupyterlab/tutorial/documents.md

 JupyterLab can be extended in two ways via:

-- application plugins (top level): Application plugins extend the functionality of JupyterLab itself, and and we cover them in the "Extensions" tutorial focuses.
+- application plugins (top level): Application plugins extend the functionality of JupyterLab itself, and we cover them in the "Extensions" tutorial focuses.
 - **document widget extensions (lower level):** Document widget extensions extend the functionality of document widgets added to the application, and we cover